yaodongwang41-droid/Dragonfly-Network-Simulation-for-Path-Congestion-Detection-and-Disjoint-Routing/README.md

 ## 8. Notes

--The traffic load introduced by the network controller is not modeled in this simulator.
+- The traffic load introduced by the network controller is not modeled in this simulator.
 Controller-generated traffic (binary congestion tags) is negligible compared to regular data packets, occurs infrequently, and is transmitted over dedicated router channels, ensuring no contention with normal packet traffic.

 - The simulator prioritizes clarity and experimental fidelity over runtime performance.

 - The code is structured to closely reflect the experimental design described in the paper.